WebAssembly/design/Nondeterminism.md

- - [When threads are added as a feature](EssentialPostMVPFeatures.md#threads), even without shared memory, nondeterminism will be visible through the global ordering of API calls.
+ - [When threads are added as a feature](EssentialPostMVPFeatures.md#threads), even without shared memory, nondeterminism will be visible through the global sequence of API calls.
 With shared memory, the result of load operations is nondeterministic.

  - [Out of bounds heap accesses *may* want some flexibility](AstSemantics.md#out-of-bounds)